estebro/Starrett/README.md

 This program was created in order to demonstrate the skill set needed to excel in the Software Engineering position.

-  - Autor: Esteban Porres
+  - Author: Esteban Porres
-  - For: Starrett Bytewise
+  - Client: Starrett Bytewise
   - Location: Columbus, GA

-The program consists of a simulation of balls of varous masses colliding with each other and the surrounding square arena.
+The program consists of a simulation of balls of various masses colliding with each other and the surrounding square arena.
 In addition, the program will be capable of serving as either a TCP server or client.

 Technology